-Calling 911 means you have to wait more than 6 minutes for the ambulance to arrive.
-The main objective of this article is to prep you on a simple but lifesaving procedure which you can perform in a short period of time when someone is choking.
+Calling 911 means you have to wait on average more than 6 minutes for the ambulance to arrive.
+The main objective of this article is to prepare you for a chocking incident with a simple but lifesaving procedure which you can perform in a short period of time when someone is choking.
 It’s called the Heimlich maneuver.

-Most adults are choking while eating.
-Meat and fish are the main source, however, other foods like vegetables and fruits and various other materials like glass balls, round objects, soft toys can be the culprit too, but this mainly happens in younger children and people with mental challenges.
+Most adults choke while eating.
+Meat and fish are the main source, but other foods like vegetables and fruits and various other materials like glass balls, round objects, soft toys can be the culprit too, but typically only with in younger children and adults with mental challenges.

 For years, people have tried various methods to help choking victims.
 Back blows, chest thrusts and attempting to use one’s finger to extract the object from the throat, to name just a few.
 But the American Red Cross society and American Heart association concluded in 1985 that the Heimlich maneuver is the best way to give first aid in a choking situation.

 Back blows, abdominal thrusts and finger sweeping can be dangerous to the victim, even lethal.
-They should only done by the experts.
-A back slap can dislodge and move the foreign object further down the trachea (Windpipe) and can cause complete obstruction to the windpipe (trachea), resulting in a quick death by suffocation.
+They should only be done by experts.
+A back slap can dislodge and move the foreign object further down the trachea (Windpipe) and can cause complete obstruction of the trachea, resulting in a quick death by suffocation.

-Late Dr. Henry Heimlich was a reputable US surgeon who introduced this unique technique in late 1970s, and until now this procedure has saved millions of lives worldwide.
+The late Dr. Henry Heimlich was a reputable US surgeon who introduced this unique technique in the late 1970s, and since then this procedure has saved millions of lives worldwide.

 The lungs are protected by the rib cage, therefore we can’t just use our hands to press them.
 But when pressing the abdomen, the pressure inside it rises and it’s transmitted to the thorax or chest cavity through the diaphragm.
 So the lungs can be squeezed via the abdomen.